Skip to content

 What Andy giveth, Guido taketh away

 where Guido is Guido van Rossum, the original developer of the Python scripting language (back in 1989 already).
 Python for a long time was a scripting language only known by system administrators and the like, but from 2005 on, with the advent of NumPy, became more and more popular in scientific computing.
 The Python ecosystem exploded with lots of small and often badly tested packages, and the language designers got in the habit to break code with every minor release every 18 months.
 Moreover, the language is usually interpreted and the interpreter is extremely inefficient on much code.
 In fact, the Python designers aren't really to blame for this as the language was developed with a completely different purpose in mind and did a good job at that for a very long time.
 There have been several efforts to develop just-in-time compilers (and an ahead-of-time compiler to C) for Python, but as of today there is still no just-in-time compiler that does well on most Python code, and several companies that invested in the development of one have given up, though all just-in-time compilers will probably come with examples where they offer a 100x or 1000x speed increase over naively written pure Python code for small specific fragments.
 Cython is an example of an ahead-of-time compiler that needs some help as regular Python code doesn't really offer enough type information to generate efficient code.
 Numba and PyPy are two examples of just-in-time compilers where Numba seems to do best with code that heavily uses NumPy data structures while PyPy works better on non-NumPy code.
+Python 3.13 now also comes with a JIT, but it is disabled by default and the performance improvements so far are little if there are any at all.

 Never mind that we also tend install Python and its packages from repositories that often only contain generic binaries compiled to run on as large a range of hardware as possible rather than binaries that exploit specific features of each processor to optimise performance.